hiloki/bdash/CONTRIBUTING.md

 * Don't end the summary line with a period

+## About `css` and `docs` directories

+We are prepared a script, `npm run build` to generate CSS for itself and docs.
+If you run the script, it will update both Regardless of whether there is no change so when you push them, please use `npm run css` and `npm run docs` script.

 ## Acknowledgement

 Inspiration and idea was taken from many sources, including: